§ 75-0109. Promulgation of regulations to achieve statewide greenhouse

 corporations, trade associations and other stakeholders, shall, after no

-less than two public hearings, promulgate rules and regulations to
+less than two public hearings, promulgate, in accordance with

-with other state agencies and authorities to promulgate regulations
+state agencies and authorities to promulgate regulations required by

-required by section eight of the chapter of the laws of two thousand
+section eight of chapter one hundred six of the laws of two thousand

 2. The regulations promulgated by the department pursuant to this